Level crossing: Crossing cameras

 In France, cameras have been installed on some level crossings to obtain images to improve understanding of an incident when a technical investigation occurs.

 In England, cameras have been installed at some level crossings.

 In South Australia, cameras have been installed at some level crossings to deter non-compliance with signals.

 By country

-Designs of level crossings vary country-to-country.
+Designs of level crossings vary between countries.

 Major accidents

 Level crossings present a significant risk of collisions between trains and road vehicles.
 This list is not a definitive list of the world's worst accidents and the events listed are limited to those where a separate article describes the event in question.

 Runway crossings

 Aircraft runways sometimes cross roads or rail lines, and require signaling to avoid collisions.